pl3onasm/Programming-fundamentals/README.md

 ```
 sudo cp ctest.sh /usr/bin/
 ```
-Now you can run the script from the directory containing your program and the folder with test cases using the following command:
+Now you can run the script from the directory containing your program and the folder with test cases by using the following command:
 ```
 ctest.sh myprog.c
 ```

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

-Note that if you want to use less, you should add the -r flag (to keep the colors intact):
+Note that if you want to use *less*, you should add the -r flag (to keep the colors intact):
 ```
 ctest.sh myprog.c | less -r
 ```